How To Write Sample Email To Approach New Client (+ Templates)

 PS – yes, this first line was written by our own tool.
 We eat our own dog food. :)”

-What does this sample email do well?
+What makes this sample email do well?

 • Effective and relevant transition to sales outreach.
 Since I’ve done a webinar on LinkedIn outreach, it’s safe to assume my interest in growth-hacking and marketing.